huntercash/Homework/03-Python_Challenge/readme.md

 ## PyPoll Election Data

-  * Your task is to create a Python script that analyzes the votes and calculates each of the following:

   * The total number of votes cast

   * A complete list of candidates who received votes